Birne94/Coffee-in-the-Cloud/docs/architecture/frontend.md

 In the *tutorialsController.js* the important method is *next(cb)*.
 It is called by clicking on the picture directly or the arrows next to the pictures.
 This function then determines as the name says, the following pictures.

 ### Cleaning Checklist

+Likewise the photo tutorial shows the user how to make perfect coffee, the cleaning checklist should support the cleaning of the machine.

 ### Picture Login - Tablet Mode